ahsan002/pse/README.md

 ## Summary

+For this excercise I have created two program files simpleprogram1 and program2

 **simpleProgram1** uses  **Python with sqllite** to find the closest locations from Input locations.

-simpleProgram1 takes input from the user (via cmdline) and calculates the nearby locations from the input (latitudes and longitude).
+simpleProgram1 accepts  input from the user (via cmdline) and calculates the nearby locations from the input (latitudes and longitude).It then displays the result on the command line itself.

-**Program2** uses simpleprogram1 logic  (which did not take much time to run once simpleprogram1 was running)

-to generate  API based on the querystring as input
+**Program2** uses same logic as *simpleprogram1*  but disaplays  the JSON format result on Web .
+It takes querystring parameters to display results.As the result can be called via an API we can exploit it further to display the results as we like (i.e on maps or on Web Interface )

 ## Program1 -simpleProgram1
-## Requirements to Run it successfully
+## Requirements to Run simpleProgram1 successfully
 Program needs latest python installed and need sqllite to run it  successfully.
-It needs data.db file in the project to query  the data and run it successfully
+It needs data.db file in the project to query  the data
-Program checks ( for some basic) invalid input entries Finds and lists  5 nearby  location  (from user  input loctions) of  **Approved** sites
+Program checks ( for some basic) invalid input entries (*input validation) Finds and lists  5 nearby  location  (from user  input loctions) of  **Approved** sites